 Mine is an anthology that features a wide variety of stories around sexual identity and reproductive freedom.
 In an age of political polarization where the concept of body autonomy is constantly under attack, Mine helps to illustrate the history and complexities of the politics surrounding one of the most divisive issues in America and the world.
 It also features one Eisner nominated story and took home the Ringo Award for Best Anthology.

 Yet another entry by Mark Russell (this time with Mike Feehan) and the new Hanna-Barbera Beyond Universe.
 The Snagglepus Chronicles is a mini-series (now collected into a single volume) that re-imagines the theatrical Snagglepus cartoon as a Tennessee Williams inspired gay playwright living during the hearings of the infamous by the House UnAmerican Activities Panel.
 The series takes a familiar property from the 1950s and applies it to well-known stories of LGBT struggles during that same pre-civil rights era, and in doing so gives us a blunt assessment of the reality of those times.

 by S.A.
 Chakraborty

-City of Brass is the first book in a trilogy of Middle Eastern influenced fantasy.
-I don’t read a ton of Fantasy, but I love a good unreliable narrator and thoroughly enjoyed Nahiri as the protagonist.
+City of Brass is the first book in a trilogy of Middle Eastern-influenced fantasy.
+I don’t read a ton of fantasy, but I love a good unreliable narrator and thoroughly enjoyed Nahiri as the protagonist.
 I also loved Dara as her natural foil.
-The world that S. A. Chakraborty has created here is a refreshing and different than any other I’ve read in recent memory.
-I’ve recommended City of Brass to a few different people, and will continue to recommend it for more.
-I’m looking forward to returning to Daevabad when Kingdom of Copper comes out in 2019.
+The world that S. A. Chakraborty has created here is refreshing, and it different than any other I’ve read in recent memory.
+I’ve recommended The City of Brass to a few different people and will continue to recommend it for more.
+I’m looking forward to returning to Daevabad when The Kingdom of Copper comes out in 2019.

 by Scott Snyder, Jock & Scott Hollingsworth